-Challenge number Detail of challenge 1 We baseline our children's speech and language development using WellComm assessments in early years.
-These assessments and our observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to the end of KS1 and in general, are more prevalent among our disadvantaged pupils than their peers.
-2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
-3 Our summative and formative assessments in reading, writing and maths; observations and discussions about pupils with teaching staff (pupil progress meetings) indicate that the education of many of our disadvantaged pupils was impacted by partial school closures to a greater extent than for other pupils.
+Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+These are evident from entry to Y3 through to the end of Y6 and in general, are more prevalent among our disadvantaged pupils than their peers.
+2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with reading fluency and comprehension than their peers.
+This negatively impacts their progress in reading.
+3 Our summative and formative assessments in writing and maths; observations and discussions about pupils with teaching staff (pupil progress meetings) indicate that the education of many of our disadvantaged pupils has been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations in maths, reading and writing.
-4 Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to lack of enrichment opportunities during COVID lockdowns, limited uptake of extra-curricular activities and the challenges our families have faced at home.
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations in maths and writing.
+4 Our assessments (including SHEU surveys and pupil wellbeing surveys), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to lack of enrichment opportunities during the COVID lockdowns, limited uptake of extra-curricular activities and the challenges our families have faced at home.
 These challenges particularly affect disadvantaged pupils, including their ability to regulate their emotions and their resilience to stressors.
-Our disadvantaged pupils were less likely to engage in clubs than non-disadvantaged pupils.
-Our discussions with pupils and families and data showing uptake of sports clubs in school in Autumn 2021 showed that 51% of pupils were not accessing these clubs and 34% of these children were disadvantaged.
-5 Our attendance data over the last three academic years when this plan was written (2018-2019, 2019-2020, 2020-2021) indicated that attendance among disadvantaged pupils was between 1.5% - 3.2% lower than for non-disadvantaged pupils.
-Whilst attendance for disadvantaged pupils was good in 2020/21 (96.4%) this was achieved through rigorous monitoring systems and the support we established for our disadvantaged families.
+Children identified for requiring support have increased during the pandemic.
+In Autumn 2021 30 pupils received additional support with social and emotional needs (5 receiving therapeutic support out of school, 4 receiving play therapy in school, 18 receiving learning mentoring in school and 3 receiving support from 'the listening project').
+11 of these children were in receipt of Pupil Premium funding.
+Our disadvantaged pupils are less likely to engage in clubs or take up an instrument than non-disadvantaged pupils.
+Our discussions with pupils and families and data showing uptake of sports clubs in school and out of school in Autumn 2021 showed that 20% of pupils were not taking part in any sports clubs.
+37% of these pupils were disadvantaged and 56% of our disadvantaged pupils did not take part in any sports clubs.
+5 Our attendance data over the last three academic years when this plan was written (2018-2019, 2019-2020, 2020-2021) indicated that attendance among disadvantaged pupils was between 1.9% - 4.5% lower than for non-disadvantaged pupils.
+Whilst attendance for disadvantaged pupils was good in 2020/21 (96%), this was achieved through rigorous monitoring systems and the support we established for our disadvantaged families.

-In the period between September 2021 and November 2021 the percentage gap for pupils that had been persistently absent (under 90% attendance) was 5% more for disadvantaged pupils compared to non-disadvantaged pupils.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+In the period between September 2021 and November 2021 the percentage gap for pupils that had been persistently absent (under 90% attendance) was 28% more for disadvantaged pupils compared to non-disadvantaged pupils.
+Our assessments and observations indicated that absenteeism is negatively impacting disadvantaged pupils' progress.